csclm/futoshiki/README.md

 ## Output

-The output is either a grid of numbers representing the solution, or a grid showing where the solver got stuck trying to solve the level
+The output is either a grid of numbers representing the solution, or an error message saying we couldn't find a solution (within the guess limit)

 ## Limitations